sparkfabrik/docker-alpine-aws-cli/README.md

 # spark-docker-alpine-aws-cli

-Docker image for AWS-CLI on Alpine
+Docker image for AWS-CLI v2 on Alpine Linux.